 - 4. An electoral subject shall be obliged to submit to the State Audit Office of Georgia the information about the bank account, from which the necessary costs shall be funded for an election campaign.
-The information submitted on the mentioned fund should also include the contact details of the persons responsible for managing the election campaign fund. - 5.
+The information submitted on the mentioned fund should also include the contact details of the persons responsible for managing the election campaign fund. - [4.
+An electoral subject shall submit to the Legal Entity under Public Law Anti-Corruption Bureau ('the Anti-Corruption Bureau') the information about the bank account, from which the necessary costs shall be funded for an election campaign.
+The information submitted on the mentioned fund should also include the contact details of the persons responsible for managing the election campaign fund.
+(Shall become effective from 1 September 2023)] - 5.
 Election/referendum campaign funds shall be the money deposited into the relevant bank account, as well as all goods and services received free of charge (calculated at market prices), except for the cost of free advertising time received in accordance with the law. - 6.
 During elections, an electoral subject may not use other financial means than the respective funds. - 7.
 The total amount of expenses incurred by the electoral subject during the year shall not exceed 0.1% of the gross domestic product of Georgia of the previous year.
-This amount includes the expenses incurred by the electoral subject and another person in its favour, which are determined by the State Audit Office and about which the relevant electoral subject is notified. - 8.
+This amount includes the expenses incurred by the electoral subject and another person in its favour, which are determined by the State Audit Office and about which the relevant electoral subject is notified. - [7.
+The total amount of expenses incurred by the electoral subject during the year shall not exceed 0.1% of the gross domestic product of Georgia of the previous year.
+This amount includes the expenses incurred by the electoral subject and another person in its favour, which are determined by the Anti-Corruption Bureau and about which the relevant electoral subject is notified.
+(Shall become effective from 1 September 2023)] - 8.
 The upper limit of the total annual election expenses of an independent majoritarian candidate shall be determined as follows: the upper limit of the election campaign allowances for a political party (0.1% of the previous year's GDP) shall be divided by the total number of voters in the country and the number obtained must be multiplied by the number of voters in the respective electoral district.